Siege of Valencia (1812): Siege

 Suchet discerned that Blake's left flank was the weak point and determined to envelop it.
 He planned to take the divisions of Harispe, Musnier, Reille, and Boussart in a wide sweep around the open Spanish flank.
 Suchet directed Habert to break through along the coast, while Palombini attacked Mislata and Compère observed the Spanish lines.
 If all went well, Suchet might bag Blake's entire army.
-On the night of 25 December, Suchet led his main column across the Rio Túria at Riba-roja de Túria.
+On the night of 25 December, Suchet led his main column across the river Túria at Riba-roja de Túria.

 At first, Habert's attack on his right flank fooled Blake into thinking it was Suchet's main effort.
 Then Palombini's attack at Mislata diverted his attention.
 Despite persistent assaults, the Italians failed to break through and suffered heavy losses.
 Suchet's main column reached Blake's left rear virtually unopposed.
 As Harispe approached the village of Aldaia, he sighted the Spanish cavalry reserve.
 With a single squadron of the 4th Hussars, Boussart rashly attacked a vastly superior force.
 The handful of French horsemen were wiped out, while Boussart was cut down and left for dead, his sword and decorations pilfered.
 The bulk of the French cavalry under General of Brigade Jacques-Antoine-Adrien Delort soon came up and routed the Spanish troopers, driving them beyond the Rio Júcar and depriving Blake of much-needed cavalry support.

 General Nicolás de Mahy, in overall command of the left flank, realized that his troops were in danger of being encircled.
 He ordered an immediate retreat and the divisions of Obispo and Villacampa, as well as Creagh's brigade made their escape to the south.
 Blake ordered Lardizabal and Zayas to retire within Valencia.
 The veteran units cleanly disengaged but were doomed to be trapped in the city.
 Suchet rapidly ringed the city with his army.

 With a population of 100,000, a lack of food, and obsolete defenses, Valencia was in no condition to sustain a siege.
 On the night of 28 December, Blake tried to break out of the city.
 The attempt failed except for a spearhead of 500 troops which got away.
 Suchet wasted little time, digging the first siege parallels on 1 January and taking the outer defenses under fire three days later.
 As the bombardment intensified, Blake capitulated and handed over Valencia on 9 January.